CrisisNLP/lrec16_tools/README.md

-# Twitter Resources for Crisis NLP
+# Resources for Research on Humanitarian Computing

 The following resources contain crisis-related datasets collected from Twitter, labeled tweets, out-of-vocabulary (OOV) dictionaries, and other related tools.